 Relationships, Health & Sex Education (RHSE)

 In September 2020, Relationships Education and Health Education became a statutory part of the primary curriculum.
-As part of our preparations to ensure that these new requirements are being fully met, alongside our ongoing work focused upon curriculum development, a review of our whole school curriculum was undertaken using the WSCC Education for Safeguarding (E4S) multi-agency resource.
-As required by the Government, we are now consulting with parents and carers on our approach to our Relationships Health and Sex Education curriculum and policy.
+As part of our preparations to ensure that these new requirements were being fully met, alongside our ongoing work focused upon curriculum development, a review of our whole school curriculum was undertaken using the WSCC Education for Safeguarding (E4S) multi-agency resource.
+As required by the Government, we consulted with parents and carers on our approach to our Relationships Health and Sex Education curriculum and policy.
+The consultation is now closed.

 As a part of your child’s education at St. Peter’s, we have taught a comprehensive Personal, Social and Health education (PHSE) programme for some time.
 Through our curriculum review it was identified that much of what was already being taught closely aligns with the new requirements.
 In addition, our science, computing, physical education (PE) and religious education (RE) programmes of study also cover some aspects.
 We strongly believe that the cross-curricular nature of our curriculum, alongside the breadth and depth of coverage, collectively contribute to equipping pupils with the knowledge, skills, attitudes and values to live safe, healthy and fulfilling lives.